Firefighting in the United States: Brush patrol unit

-A unit usually built on a heavy duty pickup chassis with equipment for fighting brush fires.
+A brush patrol unit is usually built on a heavy duty pickup chassis with equipment for fighting brush fires.
 A brush unit typically responds with an engine to major fires, though the brush unit may also respond alone.

 Helicopter or air ambulance apparatus

-Depending on the department a helicopter may be in use as an air ambulance or a suppression and Fire observation tool for brush fires.
+Depending on the department, a helicopter may be in use as an air ambulance or a suppression and fire observation tool for brush fires.
 Some are even used for both as in the case of departments like the Los Angeles Fire Department.
 These units have specialized emergency medical services equipment or firefighting tools to help at certain rescue incidents or fire scenes.

-Chief sedan vehicle
+Chief officer vehicle

-A command car containing a lower ranking chief officer in command of an area/district/division/battalion of a department that contains usually around three or more fire stations that responds to large fires, mass casualty incidents, and any emergency with more than one unit responding.
+A chief officer vehicle is a command car containing a lower ranking chief officer in command of a subdivision of a department that contains usually around three or more fire stations and companies/units that respond to large fires, mass casualty incidents, and any emergency with more than one unit responding.
 These vehicles have equipment that assist in providing command and control at fires or other incidents.

-EMS supervisor or EMS captain sedan
+EMS supervisor or EMS captain Vehicle

-Similar to a chief sedan vehicle the EMS supervisor sedan or EMS captain sedan contains a chief officer or other officers for emergency medical services which usually responds to large emergencies, and is usually tasked with directing medical resources on scene.
+Similar to a chief vehicle, the EMS supervisor or EMS captain vehicle contains a chief officer or other officers for emergency medical services which usually responds to large emergencies, and is usually tasked with directing medical resources on scene.
 These units have specialized equipment to help these members give instructions and provide command and control at certain scenes.
+These Units are also designed to carry a large assortment of Emergency Medical Services Supplies and provide medical assistance at certain emergency incidents.